anlthms/neon-old/README.md

 * 4.3s/macrobatch on AlexNet on Titan X (Full run on 1 GPU ~ 45 hrs)
 * Out of the box [fp16 AlexNet model](https://github.com/NervanaSystems/neon/tree/master/examples/convnet/i1k-alexnet-fp16.yaml) that has the same accuracy as [fp32](https://github.com/NervanaSystems/neon/tree/master/examples/convnet/i1k-alexnet-fp32.yaml)
 * Integration with our fork ([cudanet](https://github.com/NervanaSystems/cuda-convnet2)) of Alex Krizhevsky's cuda-convnet2 library for Kepler GPU support
-* Support for our distributed processor (Nervana Engine™) for deep learning.
+* Support for our distributed processor (Nervana Engine&trade;) for deep learning.

 We use neon internally at Nervana to solve our customers' problems across many [domains](http://www.nervanasys.com/products/).
 We are hiring across several roles.
 Apply [here](http://www.nervanasys.com/careers/)!